Jermaine Wattimena: Career

 He lost 3–1 in the opening round of the World Championship for the second year in a row in the 2017 event, this time to Daryl Gurney.
-He knocked out Mick Todd, Dave Chisnall, Robert Thornton, Kyle Anderson and Benito van de Pas at the seventh Players Championship to reach his second PDC semi-final, where he was defeated 6–3 by Kim Huybrechts.
-He reached third PDC semi-final in Players Championships 17, where he beat Alan Tabern, Berry van Peer, Peter Hudson, Steve Beaton and Justin Pipe, before losing to Kevin Painter 6–3.
-He qualified for five European Tour events over 2017, failing to make it past the Last 32 in any of them, meaning he did not qualify for the European Championships.
-He made a third Players Championship semi-final of the year in the final weekend in Barnsley, where he knocked out Ross Twell, Ian White, Kevin Painter, Peter Jacques and Michael Smith, before a 6–2 defeat to Adrian Lewis.
+He knocked out Mick Todd, Dave Chisnall, Robert Thornton, Kyle Anderson and Benito van de Pas at the seventh Players Championship to reach his second PDC semi-final, where he was defeated by Kim Huybrechts 6–3.
+He reached third PDC semi-final at Players Championship 17, where he beat Alan Tabern, Berry van Peer, Peter Hudson, Steve Beaton and Justin Pipe, before losing to Kevin Painter 6–3.
+He qualified for five European Tour events over 2017, failing to make it past the Last 32 in any of them, meaning he did not qualify for the 2017 European Championship.
+He made a third Players Championship semi-final of the year in the final weekend in Barnsley, at Players Championship 21, where he knocked out Ross Twell, Ian White, Kevin Painter, Peter Jacques and Michael Smith, before a 6–2 defeat to Adrian Lewis.
 This was enough for him to qualify for the Players Championship Finals, as the 29th seed.
-Wattimena started off with a 6–0 hammering of Keegan Brown, where he averaged almost 97.
-He saw off Mickey Mansell 6–3 in the next round to move into his first major TV Last 16 appearance.
-Here, he was defeated 10–9 in a deciding leg by Steve Beaton after a superb comeback from 9–5 down.
-He picked up £8,000 here, his second biggest pay cheque of his career.
+Wattimena started off with a 6–0 whitewash win against Keegan Brown.
+He saw off Mickey Mansell 6–3 in the second round.
+However, in the last 16, he was defeated 10–9 by Steve Beaton in a deciding leg, having levelled from 9–5 down.
+He picked up £8,000 from the Players Championship Finals.

+Wattimena reached a career-high of 17th in the PDC Order of Merit in November 2019.

 Wattimena's consistent improvement and progression up the rankings was rewarded with a 'challenger' spot for the 2020 Premier League in Rotterdam.

+On the PDC European Tour Wattimena reached the quarter-finals at both the 2024 Belgian Darts Open and the 2024 German Darts Grand Prix.
+He lost at the quarter-final stage to Luke Littler and Michael van Gerwen respectively, each 6–2 in legs.
+Wattimena also reached the quarter-finals at the 2024 Czech Darts Open, losing to Kim Huybrechts 6–4.

+At the 2024 European Championship, Wattimena reached a first major televised final, losing 11–3 to fellow maiden finalist Ritchie Edhouse.
+After five runner-up finishes in PDC ranking finals, he claimed his first title at Players Championship 23 (PC23) on the 2025 PDC Pro Tour by defeating Lukas Wenig 8–5.
+He won a second title of the year at PC31.